paulwizviz/mengawas/docs/supply_chain.md

 * **Mike Merchants:** Wine merchant with exclusive distribution rights to consumers.
 * **Alice and Bob:** Consumers.

-> **NOTE:**
-> 1. This is a simplified, simulated supply chain created for the purposes of `Mengawas`.
-> 2. A real-world chain could involve more participants and more complex relationships than are depicted here.
-> 3. The names of the participants are fictional.

 ## Support Chain

-The support chain includes participants not directly involved in production. `Mengawas` focuses on **Tommy Transporter**, responsible for transporting products within the product chain.

 > **NOTE:**
 > 1. Real-world supply chains often involve multiple support chain participants, such as transportation companies, bottle suppliers, and providers of fermentation equipment.
 > 2. Multiple participants are often involved in the distribution of semi-finished and finished products.
 The focus on a single participant here is for simplicity.

+The support chain includes participants not directly involved in production. `Mengawas` focuses on **Tommy Transporter**, responsible for transporting products within the product chain.

 ## Regulatory Chain

+> **NOTE:** Real-world regulatory oversight often involves multiple regulatory agencies.
+For simplicity, `Mengawas` includes only two.

 The regulatory chain consists of independent participants overseeing product safety and quality.  `Mengawas` includes:

 * **George Grader:** An agency that performs wine tasting and issues quality and appellation of origin certifications.
 * **Chris Custom:** An agency that verifies compliance with excise taxes and customs regulations.

-> **NOTE:** Real-world regulatory oversight often involves multiple regulatory agencies.
-For simplicity, `Mengawas` includes only two.